klust/SupercomputersForStarters/docs/C02_Processors/C02_S09_Node_architecture.md

 One of the sockets (and in fact the I/O die in that socket) is then connected to the interconnect network card.

-A variant of this design is also used in the older compute nodes of the VSC cluster Hortense at the University of Ghent.
-Those node however use the 64-core variant with 8 CCDs per socket, so 16 CCXs per socket (but still 8 NUMA domains per node).

 The European pre-exascale supercomputer LUMI operated by CSC in Finland, and the newer compute nodes of Hortense use 64-core third generation EPYC processors (code-named Milan)